requirements

 # flex init verifies checksums — corrupt files are deleted and retried

-flex init hangs (Docker / CI / piped stdin)
+flex init in Docker / CI

 MCP server not connected

-# verify MCP is registered
+# verify MCP is registered — in Claude Code, type:

 /mcp